lucywho/prepositioner/readme.md

-Graduation project for Spiced Academy full-Stack bootcamp.
+Originally my graduation project for Spiced Academy full-Stack bootcamp.

 A game for practicing German prepositions.